Eurodollar: History

 After World War II, the quantity of physical U.S. dollar banknotes outside the United States increased significantly, as a result of both the dollar funding of the Marshall Plan and from dollar proceeds of European exports to the U.S., which had become the largest consumer market.

 As a result, large amounts of U.S. dollar banknotes were in the custody of foreign banks outside the United States.
 Some foreign countries, including the Soviet Union, also had deposits in U.S. dollars in American banks, evidenced by certificates of deposit.
 Various narrations are given of the creation of the first eurodollar account, but most trace back to Communist governments keeping dollar deposits abroad.

-In one version, the first eurodollar account was created in France in favour of Communist China, which in 1949 managed to move almost all of its U.S. dollar banknotes to the Soviet-owned Banque Commerciale pour l'Europe du Nord – Eurobank in Paris before the United States froze its remaining U.S. situated assets during the Korean War.
+In one version, the first eurodollar account was created in France in favour of Communist China, which in 1949 managed to move almost all of its U.S. dollar banknotes to the Soviet-owned Banque Commerciale pour l'Europe du Nord – Eurobank (BCEN) in Paris before the United States froze its remaining U.S. situated assets during the Korean War.
+The "eurodollar" name comes from BCEN's telex address, "Eurobank".
+(Note: Or "Eurbank" according to George Goodman.)

 In another version, the first eurodollar account was created by an English bank in favour of the Soviet Union during the Cold War, following the Hungarian Revolution of 1956, as the Soviet Union feared that its deposits in North American banks would be frozen as a sanction.
-It therefore decided to move some of its U.S. dollars held directly in North American banks to the Moscow Narodny Bank Limited, an English limited liability company registered in London in 1919, whose shares were owned by the Soviet Union.
+It therefore decided to move some of its U.S. dollars held directly in North American banks to the Moscow Narodny Bank, an English limited liability company registered in London in 1919, whose shares were owned by the Soviet Union.
 The English bank would then re-deposit the dollars into U.S. banks.
 Thus although in reality the dollars never left North America, there would be no chance of the U.S. confiscating that money, because now it belonged legally to the British bank and not directly to the Soviets, the beneficial owners.
 Accordingly, on 28 February 1957, the sum of $800,000 was duly transferred, creating the first eurodollars.
-Initially dubbed "Eurobank dollars" after the bank's telex address, they eventually became known as "eurodollars" as such deposits were at first held mostly by European banks and financial institutions.
+Initially dubbed "Eurobank dollars" after BCEN's telex address, they eventually became known as "eurodollars".
 City of London banks, such as Midland Bank, now part of HSBC, and their offshore holding companies also played a major role in holding the deposits.